Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 The Mantis V2 comes equipped with front and rear springs that absorb every shock and vibration you come across.
 I’m not exaggerating.
 It doesn’t matter if you're gliding down a smooth road, roughing it on a dirt track, or winding through forest trails; thanks to the damping on show, the V2 takes it all in its feathery stride.

-Little wonder, then, that it scores an impressive 8.5 out of 10 on our shock absorption scale.
+Little wonder, then, that it scores an impressive 8.5 out of 10 on my shock absorption scale.

 Mantis V2 Chassis